juju/docs/src/en/tutorial-02-example-charm.md

 Title: Hello World example charm development (Part 2/3).

+# Hello World example charm development (Part 2/3)

-# What you will learn:
+## What you will learn:

-We will build on the previous tutorial: Hello World example charm development, [part 1/2](tutorial-01-example-charm.html) to:
+Building on the previous tutorial: [Hello World example charm development, Part 1/2](tutorial-01-example-charm.html).
+In this part, you will:

 * Learn how to add a 'mysql' database interface to charms.
 * Write a charm that writes a text-file using a template.